acm-ndsu/Byte-le-2025/docs/moves.rst

 is different.

 - Attack Moves
-    - Uses the attacker's Attack stat and the target's Defense stat in the damage formula to return a final value
+    - Uses the attacker's Attack stat, the move's ``damage_points`` variable, and the target's Defense stat in the damage formula to return a final value
-    - Refer to :doc:`game_logic` for the damage formula
+    - Refer to :doc:`helper` for the damage formula

 - Attack Effects
     - *Only uses an integer* to deal damage to the target(s)